IAmPraneel/HQNNResearch/README.md

 # Hybrid Quantum Neural Network (HQNN)

-A hybrid classical–quantum neural network (HQNN) designed to explore quantum advantages in machine learning for regression tasks on Option pricing on NIFTY  Options datasets (cleaned and preprocessed).
+A hybrid classical–quantum neural network (HQNN) designed to explore quantum advantages in machine learning for regression tasks on Option pricing on NIFTY  Options datasets.

 > 🚧 This project is a work in progress.
 Contributions, feedback, and collaboration inquiries are welcome.